gwenknight/strain_growth/README.md

 # strain_growth
-Supporting code for Baede et al. (2021)
+Supporting code for "Dehydration tolerance in epidemic versus nonepidemic MRSA demonstrated by isothermal microcalorimetry", authored by: Valérie O. Baede a, Mehri Tavakol a, Margreet C. Vos a, Gwenan M. Knight b+, Willem J.B. van Wamel a+# on behalf of the MACOTRA study group.

 ## Aim of code
 To extract key parameters from time series of bacterial growth